gillian-guide/gillian-guide.github.io/docs/essential-modding/fusionfix.en.md

 # FusionFix
 !!! warning "Compatibility"
-    This mod is only officially supported on the Complete Edition, but thanks to the efforts of Zolika1351, you can also use it with the 1.0.8.0 and 1.0.7.0 patches.
-Alternatively, you can use the old version, which still supports the 1.0.8.0 and 1.0.7.0 patches.
+    This mod is only officially supported on the Complete Edition, but thanks to the efforts of community, you can also use it with the 1.0.8.0 and 1.0.7.0 patches.
 This project aims to fix or address some issues in Grand Theft Auto IV.
 You can read the changelog [here](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/blob/master/readme.md).
-It also bundles [Shader Fixes](shader-fixes.md) along with toggles to enable/disable its [FXAA](../../additional-setup/#optimal-game-settings) and [Console-like Gamma](assets/console-gamma.png).
+It also bundles [Shader Fixes](shader-fixes.md) along with toggles to enable/disable its [FXAA](../../additional-setup/#optimal-game-settings), [Console-like Gamma](assets/console-gamma.png) and Depth of Field.

 ## Installation { data-search-exclude }
 === "1.0.8.0"
-    === "Latest version"
-        * Get the latest [ZolikaPatch](zolikapatch.md) and [Ultimate ASI Loader](../../mod-dependencies/#ultimate-asi-loader).
-        !!! note ""
-            [Zolika1351's Downgrader](../../downgrading/#zolika1351s-downgrader) already takes care of that.
-        * Download FusionFix from optional mods [here](https://zolika1351.pages.dev/mods/ivpatch/downgrading).
-        * Extract :material-zip-box:`FusionFix_1070-1080_New.zip` into the game folder.
-    === "Legacy Version"
+    * Go to the [1.10 release](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/tag/v1.10) page.
+Don't worry, it's up-to-date.
-        * Get the [Release 1.10](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/tag/v1.10) of FusionFix.
+    * Download the release.
-        * Extract :material-zip-box:`GTAIV.EFLC.FusionFix.zip` into the game folder.
+    * Extract the :material-zip-box:`GTAIV.EFLC.FusionFix.zip` into the game folder.
 === "1.2.0.59"
     * Go to the [Releases](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix) page.
     * Download the latest release.